-Key Summary Workaround HM- 291 Hyperscale job execution with intelligent load balancer configured is stuck in a loop if job's max memory is more than totalAllocatedMemoryForJobs Change the max memory to a value under the value of totalAllocatedMemoryForJobs property configured on Continuous Compliance Engine.
-HM- 652 Job execution is stuck in running state if mount server is powered off Check the health of mount server before starting a job.
-HM- 663 Load process is failing with "Error disabling constraint" for identity columns None HM- 718 Not all data on mount server is cleaned up if masking engine is stopped Cleanup up the data manually from the mount server.
-HM- 745 Table name is not present in error message while enabling/disabling triggers,indexes,constraints Check the logs in container logs to get table details HM- 812 Application on registered masking engine is not deleted with cleanup None HM- 817 Intermittently job fails with ORA-02270: no matching unique or primary key for this column-list Restart the job using PUT /executions/{id}/ restart and it will succeed.
-HM- 821 Hyperscale job does not handle post load task properly during restart if failed in preload (disabling trigger/indexes/constraints) steps After job execution is completed successfully, check and manually enable the disabled constraints.
-HM- 136 6 NPE displayed in hyperscale masking service logs just before cleanup is performed None
+Key Summary Workaround HM- 291 Hyperscale job execution with an intelligent load balancer configured is stuck in a loop if the job's max memory is more than totalAllocatedMemoryForJobs Change the max memory to a value under the value of totalAllocatedMemoryForJobs the property configured on the Continuous Compliance Engine.
+HM- 652 Job execution is stuck in a running state if the mount server is powered off Check the health of the mount server before starting a job.
+HM- 663 Oracle: Load process is failing with "Error disabling constraint" for identity columns None HM- 718 Not all data on the mount server is cleaned up if the continuous compliance engine is stopped Cleanup up the data manually from the mount server.
+HM- 745 The table name is not present in the error message while enabling/disabling triggers, indexes, constraints Check the logs in container logs to get table details HM- 812 Application on the registered masking engine is not deleted with the cleanup None HM- 817 Intermittently job fails with ORA-02270: no matching unique or primary key for this column-list Restart the job using PUT /executions/{id}/ restart and it will succeed.
+HM- 821 Hyperscale job does not handle post-load task properly during restart if failed in pre-load (disabling trigger/indexes/constraints) steps After job execution is completed successfully, check and manually enable the disabled constraints.
+HM- 119 6 MSSQL Job is stuck in a running state while using a filter key having NULL values.
+None HM- 123 9 MSSQL- Unload fails for a schema or table name having a ']' character in it None HM 0-1 240 MSSQL - Unload fails for a column having '.' in its name None